rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/Resove-configuration-hierarchy/_index.md

 you override its default velocity (5m/s) to 3m/s.
 Any other AGV deployed outside of Japan might still require the default velocity of 5m/s.

 > Another example of using the configuration parameter is the map images for the robots stationed at different warehouses.
-The map image for a robot "A" stationed at japan warehouse might be different than the map image of the same type of robot stationed at USA warehouse. ***rapyuta.io*** allows you to upload differnt map images as the configuration hierarchy to suit your need.
+The map image for a robot "A" stationed at japan warehouse might be different than the map image of the same type of robot stationed at USA warehouse. ***rapyuta.io*** allows you to upload different map images as the configuration hierarchy to suit your need.

 ## Overriding configuration parameters